jonkthx/GoKarts/README.md

      Head to the config.lua and you will see a vehicleModel setting, put the spawncode inside of the backticks.

 If you have any more questions, feel free to add me on discord: sati#2696

+UPDATE :

+UPDATED server.lua to reset the race if someone while racing crash/connection drop and there's no more player in the race so it make the queue available again for new players.